Gavan O'Herlihy: Career

 O'Herlihy was cast as sadistic killer Dan Suggs in the 1989 miniseries Lonesome Dove.

-By the 1990s, O'Herlihy had permanently relocated to the UK, where he preferred to work in the theatre and on television, with roles on British television, including Coded Hostile, Sharpe, Jonathan Creek, and Midsomer Murders.
+After playing the role of a crooked RCMP officer in Twin Peaks (which also featured his father), O'Herlihy permanently relocated to the UK, where he preferred to work in the theatre and on television, with roles on British television, including Coded Hostile, Sharpe, Jonathan Creek and Midsomer Murders.

-In 2009, O'Herlihy returned to the big screen as Sheriff Vaines in the follow up to Neil Marshall's cult horror film, The Descent Part 2, and over a decade later returned to the screen again to play the leading role of writer John Anderson for director Nic Saunders in Queen of the Redwood Mountains, a film inspired by the authors of the Beat Generation, and due for release in 2021.
+In 2009, O'Herlihy returned to the big screen as Sheriff Vaines in the follow-up to Neil Marshall's cult horror film, The Descent Part 2, and over a decade later returned to the screen again to play the leading role of writer John Anderson for director Nic Saunders in Queen of the Redwood Mountains, a film inspired by the authors of the Beat Generation, and due for release in 2026.

 Personal life

 O'Herlihy had four children.
-He died in Bath, Somerset, on September 15, 2021, at the age of 70 of undisclosed causes.
+He died in Bath, Somerset, on 15 September 2021, at the age of 70 of undisclosed causes.